 zoneinfo database (the set

-time zone tables.
-Examples of such systems are Linux, FreeBSD,
+zone tables.
+Examples of such systems are Linux, macOS, FreeBSD,

-Solaris, and macOS.
+and Solaris.
 One likely location for these files is the

-does not have a zoneinfo database, you can use the downloadable
+system has no zoneinfo database, you can use a downloadable

 To load a single time zone file

 mysql_tzinfo_to_sql tz_file tz_name | mysql -u root -p mysql